SongminYu/render/docs/todos/actions.md

 ### Songmin

-- [x] Revise: all the new heating system must satisfy 65% renewable requirement
+- [x] Revise: all the new heating system must satisfy 65% renewable requirement --> not changed, because the policy can be captured by the availability table.
+This "mandatory" logic was added as a symmetric policy with the building renovation.
+We can keep it "closed" for most scenarios.
 - [x] report renovation rate for residential and non-residential buildings separately

 ### Sirin